pybop-team/PyBOP/CONTRIBUTING.md

 ### Building documentation

 We use [Sphinx](http://www.sphinx-doc.org/en/stable/) to build our documentation.
-A nox session has been created to reduce the overhead when building the documentation locally.
+A [Nox](https://nox.thea.codes/en/stable/index.html) session has been created to reduce the overhead when building the documentation locally.
 To run this session, type

 ```bash
 nox -s docs